getAlby/bitcoin-connect/README.md

 Bitcoin Connect exposes the following web components for allowing users to connect their desired Lightning wallet:

 - `<bc-button/>` - launches the Bitcoin Connect Modal on click
-- `<bc-modal/>` - render the modal on its own.
-  - Optional Arguments:
-    - `open` - make the modal appear
 - `<bc-connector-list/>` - render the list of connectors on their own
 - `<bc-send-payment/>` - render a payment request UI
   - Arguments: